 Although 100G is not the mainstream now, it is common to see that bundles of cables hanging unattached within racks, clutters of cables lay on the ground, or connections of links that are too tight and there is not way to move the switches without removing the cables.
 Telecom engineers in data centers are often proud to share pictures about before and after cabling in their social networks, which are likely to receive a lot of LIKES.
 Except entertainment, what should be focused on is what if 100G or higher data rate Ethernet becomes the mainstream.
 Would data centers still running well with the currently designs and cable management systems?
 Will telecom engineers need more time to deal with the cable mess in data centers?
 Apparently, some improvement has to be done to meet the needs of both current and future.

 More and more data centers are realizing that the upgrading of data centers should not be limited to the devices and cables.
 The designing and cabling management are also very essential to a modernized data center.
 Thus, ToR (Top of Rack) and structured cabling are created to replace the traditional point-to-point cabling, which can solve the problems of high density cabling in some extents.
 Meanwhile, the idea of modularization is become more and more acceptable during data center cabling.
 Switches are usually designed in rack unit.
-Fiber optic patch panels for high density cabling are manufactured to fit the rack size.
+Fiber patch panel for high density cabling is manufactured to fit the rack size.
 However, the cabling mess is still inevitable in data center.
-To maximize the potential of modularization to the extreme, FS.COM creatively designed a new version of patch panel for 100G high density cabling—100G breakout patch panel.
+To maximize the potential of modularization to the extreme, FS.COM creatively designed a new version of patch panel for 100G high density cabling—100G MPO breakout patch panel.

 This high density breakout panel gathers 8 MTP elites in a standard 2U rack.
 Each of the MTP elite is attached with a 24-fiber MTP adapter connection on one side and 20 LC adapters on the other side.
 The MTP adapters are all installed on the rear panel of the rack.
 Every 20 LC ports of a MTP elite are logically grouped on the front panel of the rack as shown in the following picture.
 It can perfectly fit the application of 100G-SR10 transmission, by connecting the MTP Interface with CFP-100G-SR10 transceiver with a MTP trunk cable.
 Up to 800G transmission can be acheived with this breakout patch panel.
 The following picture show its port details and appplication guide.